4 things to know about Spousal Benefits for Social Security

 - When a spouse collects their spousal benefit can impact the total they take home.
 If a spouse collects spousal benefits before FRA, their spousal benefits will be reduced (please note that collecting five years early results in a 35% lower benefit).
 On the other hand, your spouse is not rewarded for waiting beyond FRA.
 Spousal benefits do not receive delayed retirement credits, so there’s no incentive to wait to collect a spousal benefit beyond full retirement age.

 - One spouse must file for their benefit in order for the other spouse to be eligible to collect a spousal benefit.
 So if they are both the same age and one spouse waits until 70 to file and collect, the other spouse must wait until 70 to collect the spousal benefit.

 - Individual benefits and Spousal benefits are netted against one another.
 Your spouse will get the greater of 50% of your benefit or their own benefit.

-The picture above shows the example of a husband and wife.
-Jordan has a Full Retirement Age benefit amount of $2,200, therefore if his wife Alex waits until age 66 and claims when Jordan claims she will get half of his benefit or $1,100.
+Here’s an example of a husband and wife: Jordan has a Full Retirement Age benefit amount of $2,200, therefore if his wife Alex waits until age 66 and claims when Jordan claims she will get half of his benefit or $1,100.

 It is also important to note that when a spouse claims their spousal benefit determines what amount of benefit they will receive.
 If Jordan were to claim his Social Security benefit at age 62 and Alex, his wife does the same thing she will received a reduced benefit.